 PROCEDURE

-This Consular Office is competent to accept visa applications from individuals residing in the consular district.
+This Consular Office is competent to accept visa applications from legal residents in our consular district.
 (Washington, D.C., Maryland, Virginia, West Virginia and North Carolina).

-• Place of submission: The application must be submitted in person by appointment only to the BLS Spain Visa Application Center in Washington, D.C
+- Place of submission: The application must be submitted by appointment only to the BLS Spain Visa Application Center in Washington, D.C.

 BLS - SPAIN VISA APPLICATION CENTER, WASHINGTON DC